rezarex/vado-gift-shop/README.md

 # vado-discount-shop
-ecommerce shop where the more items you buy the more the discount
+ecommerce shop built on Nodejs and React